jmedin1965/Notes/Postfix_configuration_for_a_host_or_server.md

-Install and a standars CT template in proxmox.
+Install as a standard CT template in Proxmox.
 No need for a valid external domain, can just use fake internal domain.

 Configure
 ---------

 ### Relaying

-Configuration>>Mail Poxy>> Ports
+Configuration>>Mail Proxy>> Ports
-Default Relay: forenam.jmsh-home.dtdns.net - ip or name of host to receive mail from external Relay Port: 25 - port of above host
+Default Relay: foreman.jmsh-home.dtdns.net - ip or name of host to receive mail from external Relay Port: 25 - port of above host
 Disable MX lookup (SMTP): yes - we don't want to look up MX records, just use these settings instead
 Smarthost: smtp.dodo.com.au:25 - our external relay

 REF: <https://electrictoolbox.com/configure-postfix-external-connections/>

-to get forenam.jmsh-home.dtdns.net to accept email requites;
+to get foreman.jmsh-home.dtdns.net to accept email requites;

 inet_interfaces = all
 or